-The Chinese already knew about the cinnamon tree as far back as 2500 B.C., and it was just as valuable as gold.
-Also, the Ancient Egyptians used it for embalming mummies.
+The Chinese already knew about the cinnamon tree as far back as 2500 B.C. it was just as valuable as gold.
+The Ancient Egyptians also used it for embalming mummies.
 Cinnamon was also appreciated among Israelites.
-Moses was told to use it and other spices to make the holy ointment that the sanctuary’s objects and priests were anointed with.
+Moses was told to use it and other spices to make the holy ointment with which the sanctuary’s objects and priests were anointed.

-Cinnamon was one of the spices that indirectly contributed to the Discovery of America since Colombus sailed towards the west to make the journey to India shorter.
-It was the cinnamon tree, and other appreciated Eastern products that were brought from India.
-During the 17th and 18th centuries, cinnamon became the most profiting spice for Dutch traders.
+Cinnamon was one of the spices that indirectly contributed to the Discovery of America since Columbus sailed towards the west to make the journey to India shorter.
+It was the cinnamon tree and other appreciated Eastern products from India.
+During the 17th and 18th centuries, cinnamon became the most profitable spice for Dutch traders.

-Cinnamon, which is still highly valued in modern cuisine, has remarkable medicinal properties.
+Cinnamon, still highly valued in modern cuisine, has remarkable medicinal properties.
 Some people consider it an aphrodisiac.
-However, having no scientific evidence of this fact, we think that cinnamon acts by suggestion.
+However, since there is no scientific evidence of this, we think that cinnamon acts by suggestion.

 Cinnamon Tree Scientific Facts